IanBoyanZhang/MasteringRTOS/README.md

 In ARM cortex M based processors usage exception will be raised by the processor if you return to the task context by preempting ISR

+**The task yielding in FreeRTOS on ARM cortex M processor is nothing but just pending the PendSV exception **

 ## References

 [FreeRTOS source code reading notes (CHN)](https://my.oschina.net/u/3699634/blog/1544909)